vectordotdev/timber-io/_docs/index.md

 Welcome to the [Timber](https://timber.io) docs!

-The purpose of these docs is to ensure you get the most out of Timber.
-Allowing you to log better and solve problems faster.
+The purpose of these docs is to ensure you get the most out of Timber: Log Better.
+Solve problems faster.

-If anything is missing or you're confused, please edit this page using the button in the top right.
-Or, simply contact support using the button in the bottom right.
-We 💖 helping our customers.

 ## Top articles